GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

   - Which SLOs are triggering alerts?
 This indicates which services are failing to meet their objectives.
   - What is the burn rate of the triggered alerts?
 This shows how quickly the SLO is degrading.
 A faster burn rate (e.g., 10x) signals a more urgent issue.

 > **Warning**: Having trouble triggering alerts?
 Don't worry, it might just be due to the lab setting!
-Keep in mind that the SLIs very performing very badly at the start of the lab, eating into the error budgets even after an "improvement" was simulated.
-The alerts might not fire if you are already out of budget.
-Just look at the error budgets burn rates and figure out which SLOs require immediate attention, and which ones are being slightly problematic.
+Keep in mind that the SLIs were performing very badly at the start of the lab, eating into the error budgets even after an "improvement" was simulated.
+You might have just missed the window at which the burn rates would have triggered alerts.
+Instead, look at the error budgets burn rates in the graph and figure out which SLOs require immediate attention, and which ones are being slightly problematic.

 ```text
 Simplified formula to estimate Burn Rate =